Tools and Materials Needed for Installing Ceramic Tile Flooring

 Before Installing Ceramic Tile

-Start youfloor3r ceramic tile installation in the corner you popped the two original lines and remember to keep the first grout joint to the wall.
+Start your ceramic tile installation in the corner you popped the two original lines and remember to keep the first grout joint to the wall.
 Use a 4′ level to keep your tiles straight or insert spacers on each corner of the tile joints.
 Typically, grout joint spacing is kept between 1/4″ to 5/16″ wide.
 If the ceramic tile you selected varies in size by more than an 1/8″ then spacers will prove to be of little use.
 It is much more important to keep the floor tile properly aligned to the guide lines within each grid square rather than to keep the grout joint widths consistently sized.